openstack/charm-deployment-guide/deploy-guide/source/app-manila-ganesha.rst

 Overview
 --------

-As of the 20.02 charm release, with OpenStack Rocky or later, support for integrating Manila with CephFS to provide shared filesystems is available.
+As of the 20.02 OpenStack Charms release, with OpenStack Rocky or later, support for integrating Manila with CephFS to provide shared filesystems is available.

-Three new charms are needeed to deploy this solution: manila, manila-ganesha, and ceph-fs.
-The manila charm provides the manila API service to the OpenStack deployment, the ceph-fs charm provides the Ceph services required to provide CephFS, and the manila-ganesha charm integrates these two via a Manila managed NFS gateway (Ganesha) to provide access controlled NFS mounts to OpenStack instances.
+Three new charms are needed to deploy this solution: 'manila', 'manila-ganesha', and 'ceph-fs'.
+The 'manila' charm provides the Manila API service to the OpenStack deployment, the 'ceph-fs' charm provides the Ceph services required to provide CephFS, and the 'manila-ganesha' charm integrates these two via a Manila managed NFS gateway (Ganesha) to provide access controlled NFS mounts to OpenStack instances.

 Deployment
 ----------

 One way to add Manila Ganesha is to do so during the bundle deployment of a new OpenStack cloud.
 This is done by means of a bundle overlay, such as `manila-ganesha-overlay.yaml`:

 .. code-block:: yaml